CloudBoltSoftware/cb-applet/README.md

 - `label` is the label that will be displayed on the tab (defaults to the applet's `met_label`).
 - `position` (HUI only) an array that informs where the tab will render among the other existing tabs

-`fullPage` (SSP only) is a special target that will render the applet on the full page.
-It should be an array of a single configuration object with one field:
+`fullPage` is a special target that will render the applet on the full page.
+The configuration differs between SSP and HUI usage

+On the SSP, it should be an array of a single configuration object with one field:

 - `slug` is the string that will become the applet's url for the page that will be rendered (example applet will render at `https://my.cloudbolt.url/ssp/applet/my-url`)

+On the HUI, it should be array of a single configuration object that contains two fields:

+- `label` is the string that will become the applet's label text in the navigation menus
+- `position` is an array of strings that determine where in the navigation the applet link renders (example applet will render a link `Custom Applet` inside the user-dropdown menu)

 ## Repo Contents